FVF Law is a values driven law firm.

-Although statistics do not matter much to a personal injury victims who was hurt by an uninsured motorist, it is estimated that more than ten percent of drivers on Texas roads do not carry the minimum liability insurance required by Texas law.
-However, injured Texans who were are victims of the carelessness of an uninsured motorist have important rights and insurance coverages they might be able to rely on in the event of a car crash.
+Although statistics do not matter much to a personal injury victim who was hurt by an uninsured motorist, it is estimated that more than 10% of drivers on Texas roads do not carry the minimum liability insurance required by Texas law.
+However, injured Texans who are victims of the carelessness of an uninsured motorist have important rights and insurance coverages they might be able to rely on in the event of a car crash.

 Texas requires every driver to maintain at least $30,000 in automobile insurance to pay for any bodily injury the driver might cause to an injury victim because of the driver’s carelessness, as well as $25,000 to pay for any property damage.
 So, in Texas, an uninsured driver, or “uninsured motorist,” is someone who has not procured, or otherwise does not maintain those minimum coverages.

-Yes.
-While an uninsured driver is a driver who does not have liability insurance, as is required under Texas law, an underinsured driver is a driver who does not have enough liability insurance to pay for the amount of injury they caused in a motor vehicle crash.
+While an uninsured driver is a driver who does not have liability insurance, as is required under Texas law, an under-insured driver is a driver who does not have enough liability insurance to pay for the amount of injury they caused in a motor vehicle crash.

 In some cases, a personal injury victim who has been injured in a car crash caused by an uninsured motorist might have some viable options.
 However, those rights typically depend on whether the personal injury victim has any Uninsured Motorist Coverage (UM) available under an applicable automobile insurance company.